peter-miklos/plyr2/README.md

 * Mocha / Zombie
 * Heroku

-You can check it out [here](https://creepy-goblin-98372.herokuapp.com)
+You can check it out [here](https://plyr2.herokuapp.com)

 If you want to run it locally follow these instructions:

-1. Fork / clone this repo: `git clone https://github.com/peter-miklos/sports_friend_finder`
+1. Fork / clone this repo: `git clone https://github.com/peter-miklos/plyr2`
-2. Change into the directory `cd sports_friend_finder`
+2. Change into the directory `cd plyr2`
 3. Run `npm install` (and `gem install node` if you don't already have rails)
 4. Set up your databases by entering psql and creating two databases: `create database sports_test` and `create database sports_test`
 5. Run a migration for both the development database `node_modules/.bin/sequelize db:migrate` and the test one `NODE_ENV=test node_modules/.bin/sequelize db:migrate`